bardius/BardisCMS/README.md

 Symfony2 (v2.6.6) distribution with integrated Zurb Foundation 5 (v5.5)
 ============================================================================

-BardisCMS is a Symfony2 (v2.6.6) distribution with integrated Zurb Foundation 5 Framewok.
+BardisCMS is a Symfony2 (v2.6.6) distribution with integrated Zurb Foundation 5 Framework.

 Travis CI, Bower and Grunt with custom builds are included for better workflow on front end.